FAA FAR 77 (Aviation)

 • Same as high runway end classificationNo low runway end type.

-• Utility runway non precision instrument approachA runway built for propeller aircraft not exceeding 12,500 pounds gross weight.
+• A(NP) = Utility runway non precision instrument approachA runway built for propeller aircraft not exceeding 12,500 pounds gross weight.
 The runway has an instrument approach procedure that uses air navigation facilities with horizontal guidance.
 It can also have area-type navigation equipment with approved nonprecision instrument approach procedures.

 String